 What are Benzodiazepines?

-In the Netherlands, benzodiazepines available with a doctor's prescription.
+Being in the Netherlands Benzodiazepines available with a doctor's prescription.
 These are sleeping pills and tranquilizers such as Valium (Diazepam) and Seresta (Oxazepam) and these drugs are usually mainly prescribed for patients with psychological problems.
 Users sometimes also take benzodiazepines to promote sleep, but the doctor is not likely to write a prescription for this purpose.
 Benzodiazepines have the image of being highly addictive.
 This explains why doctors are very reluctant to prescribe this medication and ensure that their patients only have the drugs available for a short period of time.

 The effect of these drugs can vary enormously: one focuses mainly on relaxing muscles or reducing anxiety, while the other is used as a sleeping aid.
 The products also differ in strength and duration of action.
 We can say that all new Benzodiazepines have a narcotic, calming effect.
 They can help you fall asleep or stay asleep.